 The basal ganglia are a group of brain structures involved in controlling movement, but they also play a role in other functions, including learning, habit formation, and even emotional processing.
 In individuals with Tourette Syndrome, there may be abnormalities in the structure or function of the basal ganglia, leading to difficulties in suppressing unwanted movements and vocalizations.
 This is where coprolalia, the involuntary utterance of obscene words or socially inappropriate remarks, comes into play.

 It's also important to distinguish coprolalia from other types of vocal tics that may occur in Tourette Syndrome.
-Other vocal tics can include echolalia (repeating words or phrases that someone else has said), palilalia (repeating one's own words or phrases), and simple vocal tics like throat clearing, coughing, or grunting.
+That's why other vocal tics can include echolalia (repeating words or phrases that someone else has said), palilalia (repeating one's own words or phrases), and simple vocal tics like throat clearing, coughing, or grunting.
 While these tics can also be disruptive and embarrassing, they do not carry the same social stigma as coprolalia.

 The Neurological Basis of Coprolalia